mbnmbn00/fgap_document/usage.rst

 | Ascomycota     | Saccharomycetes       | Yarrowia lipolytica            | yarrowia_lipolytica                      |
 +----------------+-----------------------+--------------------------------+------------------------------------------+

+- Organism ID will be used in naming gene ID

 ---------
 3. Output
 ---------

+Final output will be located in output directory you gave in the arguments

+- fgap_output_prot.faa
+- fgap_output.gff3
+- fgap_output_stats.html

 --------------------
 4. Trouble-shootings
 --------------------

-This is very beta version of software, so please don't hesistate reporting any bug or error you have encountered at mbnmbn00@korea.ac.kr or mbnmbn00@gmail.com.
+This is very beta version of the software, so please don't hesistate reporting any bug or error you have encountered at mbnmbn00@korea.ac.kr or mbnmbn00@gmail.com.